EVEInsight/Insight/scripts/Docker/README.md

 Email address to include in request headers from Insight when contacting APIs.
 This should be an email of the bot admin for API managers to contact for service abuse or issues.

 ### ```DISCORD_TOKEN```
-This Discord bot token.
+The Discord bot token from [Discord Apps](https://discordapp.com/developers/applications/me).

 ### ```CCP_CLIENT_ID```
-The CCP application ID obtained from https://developers.eveonline.com
+The CCP application ID obtained from [EVE App Developers](https://developers.eveonline.com/applications/create).

 ### ```CCP_SECRET_KEY```
-The CCP application secret key obtained from https://developers.eveonline.com
+The CCP application secret key obtained from [EVE App Developers](https://developers.eveonline.com/applications/create).

 ### ```CCP_CALLBACK_URL```
-The CCP application callback URL obtained from https://developers.eveonline.com
+The CCP application callback URL obtained from [EVE App Developers](https://developers.eveonline.com/applications/create).

 ### ```CLEAR_TOKEN_TABLE_ON_ERROR```
 Set to ```TRUE``` to drop the token table if Insight is unable to read it with the stored encryption key.